 So in case you decide to keep the stray kitten for yourself, you know how cats get under your skin – you won’t even notice it, then here are the must-have things to get for an indoor cat:

-Must Have For New Cat Owners
+Must Haves For New Cat Owners

-New Cat Litter Box
+New Cat Litter Box – The Cheapest One But Yet Fully Functional

 Create A Place To Sleep For Your New Kitten